-Combining Tor and VPN is the most robust privacy architecture available in 2026 — used by investigative journalists (Guardian, ProPublica, Le Monde), activists in restrictive regimes (RSF documents usage), whistleblowers (SecureDrop mandates it) and security researchers analyzing the dark web.
+Combining Tor and VPN is the most robust privacy architecture available in 2026 - used by investigative journalists (Guardian, ProPublica, Le Monde), activists in restrictive regimes (RSF documents usage), whistleblowers (SecureDrop mandates it) and security researchers analyzing the dark web.
+For the general context on how the two tools differ and when to combine them, see Tor vs VPN: difference and combination.
 Configuration isn't magic: there's Tor over VPN and VPN over Tor, with opposite threat models, and the wrong choice can negate the sought anonymity.
 Here's the step-by-step Tor over VPN setup on Windows, macOS, Linux, the comparison of Tor-friendly VPNs (Mullvad, IVPN, ProtonVPN, NordVPN), legitimate use cases and pitfalls to avoid.

 Tor over VPN vs VPN over Tor: choosing the right threat model